Cougar Facts

 Cougar Distribution, Habitat, and Ecology

-But Nature did not stop there.
-This animal also boasts some extremely impressive speeds.
-The top running velocity of the animal also ranges between 40-50 mph (64-80 kph).
-They remain, however, best capable of short, powerful sprints as opposed to long chases.
+But Nature did not simply stop there.
+This daunting animal also boasts some extremely impressive speeds.
+The top measured running velocity of the animal ranges between 40-50 mph (64-80 kph).
+It remains, however, best capable of short, powerful sprints as opposed to long chases.

-The remarkable Cougar also feeds entirely as a carnivore.
-As a supremely successful generalist predator, the mammal further feeds opportunistically.
-Specimens therefore eat any animal they can catch, from insects to large ungulates in excess of 1,100 lbs (500 kg).
+The remarkable Cougar feeds entirely as a carnivore, like its relations.
+As a supremely successful generalist predator, the mammal understandably feeds opportunistically.
+Specimens therefore eat any animal they can manage to catch, from insects to large ungulates in excess of 1,100 lbs (500 kg).

-Investigations in Yellowstone National Park showed that elk, followed by mule deer, were the animal’s primary targets.
-The mammal further evolved as adept at climbing, allowing it to evade canine competitors.
+Investigations in Yellowstone National Park showed that elk, followed by mule deer, seem to represent the animal’s primary targets.
+The mammal even evolved as highly adept at climbing, allowing it to evade canine competitors.
 Although not strongly associated with water, it does swim.

 Species Sharing Its Range